AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/releasenotes/v6releasenotes.md

 }
 ```

-The subsequent GET /resources calls would just need to add <strong>nextCursor</strong> as <strong>query param</strong> in the URL for fetching the next set of resources.
+The subsequent GET /resources calls would just need to add **nextCursor** as **query param** in the URL for fetching the next set of resources.

 **Sample Request**